tBaxter/another-rodeo/src/pages/writing/know-your-audience.md

   {% figure img_path 'docs.png' "Here's a finely hand-crafted scatterplot with some squiggly dots intended to represent some of your audiences and their needs. " %}

+---
+<small>With my thanks to Stacy Holmstedt, Jeff Triplett, Jennifer Wadella, Josh Chessman and others who helped me bounce these ideas around.
+If you’re interested, Daniele Procida built a framework on some similar ideas awhile back.
+Check it out at https://diataxis.fr/</small>